Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-12-16-celebrity-memoirs-the-best-and-the-best-worst.md

 ---
 layout: post
-title: 'Celebrity Memoirs: The Best, And The Best-Worst'
+title: "Celebrity Memoirs: The Best, And The Best-Worst"
 date: 16-Dec-2013
 categories: tbd
 ---